CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

 ### Task 2: Create groups and add members

-In this task, you create a group account.
+In this task, you will create a group account.
 Group accounts can include user accounts or devices.
 These are two basic ways members are assigned to groups: Statically and Dynamically.
 Static groups require administrators to add and remove members manually.
 Dynamic groups update automatically based on the properties of a user account or device.
 For example, job title.

-1. In the Azure portal, navigate back to the Entra ID tenant blade and under **manage (1)** click **Groups (2)**.
+1. In the Azure portal, navigate back to the **Entra ID tenant** blade and under **manage (1)** click **Groups (2)**.

     ![](../Labs/media/2-10-l1-18.png)